A Living Room Renovation Puts A Pool Table in the Spotlight

 As is the case in most every home-construction job, the team hit some snags.
 During demolition, contractors discovered that the electrical wiring needed to be upgraded.
 Bennett emphasizes the importance of reading and understanding co-op or condo board rules and sharing them with contractors, who must not only work within the regulations, but also lock in the appropriate licenses and insurance coverages for the project.

 A cooperative relationship between the construction crew and building staff is an absolute must, according to Bennett.
 “Get the super involved early,” he says.
 “These individuals almost always have previous experience with renovations in the building, and can often provide valuable insight on the exact issues you’ll encounter.”
 Fortunately, Dan received support from Sweeten throughout the process, and from Bennett, his friend (and architect!)
 “I would have been lost without his experience, guidance, and recommendations, not to mention his help pushing back on the contractors and the building when I needed it,” he said.

 All challenges aside, though, “I’m very happy with the finished product,” Dan said.
 “I accomplished exactly what I was looking to do.”

 Thank you, Bennett and Dan, for sharing the results of a great collaboration!

 KITCHEN: Porcelain floor tiles: Tile Depot.
 Kitchen cabinets: Provided by contractor.
 Bronze cabinet hardware: Emtek.
 Calacatta Calvini honed marble countertops: Stone Source.
-Grohe Brushed Chrome faucet: AJ Madison.
+Grohe Brushed Chrome faucet: Appliances Connection.
 Bosch refrigerator, Bertazzoni dishwasher, range, and hood: P.C.
-Richards & Son.
+Richard & Son.
 Light fixtures: Y Lighting.

 ADUs or accessory dwelling units can transform into home offices, living space for family or as a rental, or a retreat.